Soaring prices spark Australia gold rush for new generation of fortune hunters

 Hobbyists have flocked to 19th-century gold rush towns like Ballarat, which laid the foundation for Melbourne's early wealth and helped make Australia one of the world's top three gold producers.

-The 11-year-old inherited his grandfather’s detector, and Mr Duke has recently upgraded his machine, he told Reuters.
+The 11-year-old inherited his grandfather’s detector, and Duke has recently upgraded his machine, he told Reuters.

 “Where prices are now, you do have the chance of striking a life-changing piece of gold," he said.

-Demand for the miner’s right permits, which cost A$28.60 each and last for a decade, has hit all-time highs, at almost 16,000 by November, from nearly 11,000 in 2024, according to figures from Victoria’s Department of Energy, Environment and Climate Action, supplied exclusively to Reuters.
+Demand for the miner's right permits, which cost A$28.60 each and last for a decade, has hit all-time highs, at almost 16,000 by November, from nearly 11,000 last year, according to figures from Victoria's Department of Energy, Environment and Climate Action, supplied exclusively to Reuters.

 A dream of riches may drive people to get out, but they stay out because of the psychological benefits that come from the focus on the hunt, being outside in nature, and connecting with others, prospectors said.